dnv-opensource/maritime-schema/README.md

 ### Creating an Input Schema File (Traffic Situation)

+This section will guide you through the process of creating a traffic situation using this package.

+#### Creating a Ship

-First, let’s see how we can create a ship.
-We will start off using the `ShipStatic` class.
+Let's start by creating a ship.
+We will start by using the `ShipStatic` class.
 This allows us to define static information relating to a ship - information which will not change during the scenario.
 This includes things such as length, the ship type, name, and MMSI and IMO numbers.

 Each ship must have a unique id, in the form of a UUID. for this, the uuid module from the standard library can be used.

 The `GeneralShipType` lists several general ship types, like those found in AIS.

-Note that some of these fields (such as MMSI & IMO) can be left as None, as not all ships might have this data.
+Note that some of these fields (such as MMSI & IMO) can be left as `None`, as not all ships have this data.

 ```py
 from maritime_schema.types.caga import ShipStatic, GeneralShipType